-The blank canvas you choose should be smaller than the finished art.
-That way you can wrap the edges around the canvas and still have those sparkling diamonds on the side of the canvas.
+You want the canvas to be smaller so you can wrap the edges around the canvas and still have those sparkling diamonds on the side of the canvas.

-As a heads up, I am not measuring anything.
+As a heads-up, I am not measuring anything.
 If you would like to measure so you get it perfectly centered you totally can!

-To begin, apply a layer of glue on the canvas.
-You do not want a fast-drying glue because you want to be able to move the diamond art around before it dries completely.
+Do not use fast-drying adhesive because you'll want to be able to move the diamond art around before it dries completely.